Kim Kardashian Wears See-Through Gown With Short Hair At Fashion Los Angeles Awards

 — Kim Kardashian West (@KimKardashian) April 3, 2017

-Michael Jackson’s daughter Paris was also in attendance at the fashion awards that evening.
+Michael Jackson’s daughter, Paris, was also in attendance at the fashion awards that evening.
 The 19-year-old wore a black long-sleeve dress with intricate gold embellishments in the shape of flowers and birds.

 @naeemkhannyc @hamilton @soniamichelle @markvmode @sophiawebster @jimmychoo @alisonlou @grazielagems @dailyfrontrow